Article written by

 How It’s Made

-Live resin production starts right after harvest when farmers immediately freeze high-quality plants in frigid temperatures of at least 10 degrees below zero (Fahrenheit).
+The live resin production process starts right after harvest when farmers immediately freeze high-quality plants in frigid temperatures of at least 10 degrees below zero (Fahrenheit).
 The freezing process is the key to preserving the plant’s chemical profile.

-After 24-48 hours, processors remove the freshly harvested flower and use a hydrocarbon extraction machine to draw the compounds out of the plant.
+After 24-48 hours, processors remove the freshly harvested frozen cannabis flowers and use a hydrocarbon extraction machine to draw the compounds out of the plant.

 Most manufacturers use a blend of butane and propane because these hydrocarbons are highly efficient at preserving terpenes.
 Extractors must remove residual levels before making the final product.
 Processors add heat to the tank to purge the oily mixture and then move it into a separate tank.